Lab 2: Below C Level

 Now you will make some temporary connections to the display unit to test turning on a single segment.
 We recommend that you use jumper cables when making these temporary connections.
 After validating your circuit, you will re-wire it in a neater and more permanent fashion.

 The first test connection is to turn on the single segment B of digit 1.
 Below is a schematic for the circuit you will need.
-Take a moment to identify all of the components in the schematic. (click image to zoom)
+Take a moment to identify all of the components in the schematic. (click image to enlarge)

 Schematic for segment B digit 1